Chirano Gold Mine

-Chirano Gold Mine is an underground and open pit gold mine in the Western Region of Ghana, within the Bibiani gold belt.
-It is 90% owned by Toronto-based Kinross Gold Corporation.
+Chirano Gold Mine (currently Asante Gold Chirano Ltd) is an underground and open pit gold mine in the Western North Region of Ghana, within the Bibiani gold belt.
+It is 90% owned by Vancouver based Asante Gold Corporation.
 The Government of Ghana has a 10% carried interest.

 Description

-The Chirano Gold Mine is located in southwestern Ghana, approximately 100 kilometres southwest of Kumasi, Ghana's second largest city.
+The Chirano Gold Mine is located in southwestern Ghana, approximately 100 kilometres southwest of Kumasi, Ghana's second-largest city.

 Chirano was explored and developed from 1996 by Red Back Mining NL, an Australian company that moved to a Canadian listing in April 2004.
 Chirano began production in October 2005.
 Kinross Gold acquired the mine on 17 September 2010 through a US$7.1 billion takeover of Red Back Mining, through which it also acquired the Tasiast Gold Mine in Mauritania.

-The mine comprises the Akwaaba, Suraw, Akoti South, Akoti North, Akoti Extended, Paboase, Tano, Obra South, Obra, Sariehu and Mamnao open pits and the Akwaaba and Paboase underground mines.
+Asante Gold Corporation acquired the company in a US$250 million takeover in 2022 from Kinross Gold Corporation.